-- 5.1 Raising low level concerns: Where you have a low level concern in respect of any member of Staff, you must report the matter immediately.
-You can raise this with the Head or with the DSL. - 5.2 Duty of the DSL to refer concerns to the Head: the Head remains the ultimate decision-maker in respect of all low level concerns.
-Save for in cases involving the Head, the DSL must therefore promptly report any concern raised with them to the Head.
-Wherever possible the DSL must speak to the Head in person about the concern as soon as possible after the concern is raised, and always on the same day the concern is raised.
-If it is not possible to speak to the Head in person about the concern, the DSL must email the Head with a summary of the concern on the same day the concern is raised. - 5.3 Concerns about Staff: Where you have a concern about the conduct of a member of Staff (other than the Head) that may meet the harm threshold you must raise this immediately with the Head. - Concerns involving the Head and conflicts of interest: where you identify a concern about the Head, you must report the matter immediately to the Chair of Governors without first notifying the Head.
-Where there is a conflict of interest in raising the concern with the Head you must report the concern directly to the Local Authority Designated Officer (LADO), without first notifying the Head.
-Details of the LADO can be found at the start of this policy]. - 5.5 Concerns involving Governors: where you identify a concern about a Governor, you must report the matter immediately to the Chair of Governors or the Nominated Safeguarding Governor.
-If either the Chair of Governors or the Nominated Safeguarding Governor is the subject of an allegation, you must report the matter to the other.
+- Raising low level concerns: Where you have a low level concern in respect of any member of Staff, you must report the matter immediately.
+You should raise this using the LLC form with the Head or with the DSL in her absence. - Duty of the DSL to refer concerns to the Head: the Head remains the ultimate decision-maker in respect of all low level concerns.
+Save for in cases involving the Head the DSL must therefore promptly report any concern raised with them to the Head.
+Wherever possible the DSL must speak to the Head in person about the concern as soon as possible after the concern is raised, and always on the same day the concern is raised. - 5.3 Concerns about Staff: Where you have a concern about the conduct of a member of Staff (other than the Head) whether this a low level concern or an allegation of harm that may meet the harm threshold you must raise this immediately with the Head or with the DSL in her absence - Concerns involving the Head and conflicts of interest: where you identify a concern about the Head, you must report the matter immediately to the Chair of Governors without first notifying the Head.
+Where there is a conflict of interest in raising the concern with the Head you must report the concern directly to the Local

-5.6 Reports to the DSL: If it is not possible for you to make a report to the Head or Chair of Governors or Nominated Safeguarding Governor, you must instead immediately make a report to the DSL.
+- Authority Designated Officer (LADO), without first notifying the Head.
+Details of the LADO can be found at the start of this policy. - 5.5 Concerns involving Governors: where you identify a concern about a Governor, you must report the matter immediately to the Chair of Governors or the Nominated Safeguarding Governor.
+If either the Chair of Governors or the Nominated Safeguarding Governor is the subject of an allegation, you must report the matter to the other. - Reports to the DSL: If it is not possible for you to make a report to the Head or Chair of Governors or Nominated Safeguarding Governor, you must instead immediately make a report to the DSL.
 The DSL will take action in accordance with these procedures and will as soon as possible inform the Head or, where appropriate, the Chair of Governors and the Nominated Safeguarding Governor.